unlockerplus/Network-Unlocking-Services/README.md

 Samsung FRP Unlock S21 S20 S10 Note20 Ultra Plus A10 A11 A01 A20 A21 A02 A50 A51 A70 and All other models Supported.

 <a href="https://unlockerplus.com/product/huawei-all-models-frp-google-account-remove-including-mate-20-p30-pro/">Huawei FRP Unlock service</a>
-Huawei FRP unlock key bypass generating server service to unlock FRP any Huawei model supported.
+ key bypass generating server service to unlock FRP any Huawei model supported.
 Simply FRP unlock any Huawei by imei number.
 Huawei mate 10 20 30 S Xs FRP Bypass Service.
 HUawei p20 p30 P40 pro nova 2 nova 3e all others all Supported for Google Account FRP Unlock Service.